matty-l/Cerulean/README.md

 # Cerulean

+The result of this project is to be able to take a few pictures (randomly chosen from web scrapes) of a given object, identified only by its name, and automatically create a 3D model of representing the object.

 This project contains a neural network made by Matthew Levine some time in Winter 2015.
 The network is a simple mlp with some advanced hyperparameters like dropout.

 This implementation is influenced a lot by the terrific matlab implementation by Rasmussen.
 Right now, this is pretty slow; I dream of moving large parts of it to C (specifically the costly parts).